Frequently Asked Questions About Alzheimer’s Disease

 There is one FDA-approved drug that combines cholinesterase inhibitors and glutamate inhibitors.
 It both prevents the breakdown of acetylcholine in the brain, and appears to protect the brain's nerve cells against excess amounts of glutamate.

-- Namzaric® (donepezil and mematine)
+- Namzaric® (donepezil and memantine)

-Treatment for mental illnesses:
+Treatment for mental illness:

 People in later stages of Alzheimer's disease often experience depression, agitation, paranoia, delusions, and/or hallucinations, which can in turn cause screaming, repetitive questions, hoarding, pacing, hyperactivity, and aggressive behavior.